SymfonyCasts/EasyAdminBundle/sfcasts/association-many.md

 `->setFormTypeOption()` method.

 Before we fill that in, open up the `AssociationField` class... and scroll down to `new`.
-Behind the scenes, this is uses the `EntityType` for the form.
+Behind the scenes, this uses the `EntityType` for the form.
 So any options `EntityType` has, *we* have.
 For example, we can set `choice_label`, which accepts a callback or just the property on the entity that it should use.
 Let's try `id`.